1

 To excel as an Integration Analyst, you need a solid understanding of data integration, systems analysis, and troubleshooting, typically supported by a degree in computer science or a related field.
 Familiarity with tools such as SQL, ETL platforms, middleware (e.g., MuleSoft, Dell Boomi), and knowledge of API protocols are often required, and certifications in these areas are advantageous.
 Strong communication, problem-solving skills, and the ability to work both independently and collaboratively are key soft skills for this role.
 Together, these qualifications ensure seamless system integrations, minimize downtime, and support cross-functional business objectives.

-What is the role of integration analyst?
+What is an integration analyst?

-How much do integration analysts make?
+How much do integration specialists make in the US?

 Integration Analyst